What’s The Lighthouse for your career?

 The two primary purposes of a lighthouse are to serve as a navigational aid and to warn boats of dangerous areas.
 It is like a traffic sign on the sea.

-When you are at sea and trying to find your port, having a lighthouse to help guide you will improve the success of locating your destination.
+When you are at sea and trying to find your port, having a lighthouse to guide you will increase your chances of reaching your destination.

 What can a photographer use as a lighthouse to help them navigate their career?